What does Orson mean?

 Shown below is an analysis of the popularity of the boy name Orson and corresponding names.
-Sonny (#891 a year ago) is the only other popular varying form of Orson rated in the Top 1000.
-Adoption of these forms of Orson was at its most widespread 4 decades ago (median #783) and is almost as widespread today (#945, 75% less), but with the form Sonny becoming less fashionable.
+Sonny (#891 a year ago) is the only other popular varying form of Orson rated in the Top 2000.
+Adoption of these forms of Orson was at its most widespread 4 decades ago (median #1256) and is almost as widespread today.
+Sonny is the most trendy name for newborns among these.

 Orson is pronounced similarly to Arsen and Arsene.
-Other recommended similar baby names are Aeson, Anson, Ardon, Arion, Armon, Arnon, Aron▼, Arron▼, Arvon, Aryon, Brion, Bron, Bryon▼, Bryson▲, Carson▲, Cason▲, Dyson, Edson, Elson, Eron, Erron, Garson, Gerson, Jason▲, Karson▲, Kason▲, Larson, Mason▲, Odon, Ogdon, Oisin, Oran▼, Oren▼, Orin▼, Orion▲, Orjan, Orlan, Orlin, Orman, Ormond, Oro, Oron, Orran, Orren, Orrin▼, Orton, Orvin, Orwin, Oryon, Ossin, Parson, Person and Tyson▲.
+Other recommended names are Aeson, Anson▲, Ardon, Arion, Armon, Arnon, Aron▲, Arron▼, Arvon, Aryon, Brion, Bron, Bryon▼, Bryson▲, Carson▲, Cason▲, Dyson, Edson, Elson, Eron, Erron, Garson, Gerson, Jason▼, Karson▲, Kason▲, Larson, Mason▲, Odon, Ogdon, Oisin, Oran▼, Oren▼, Orin, Orion▲, Orjan, Orlan, Orlin, Orman, Ormond, Oro, Oron, Orran, Orren, Orrin▼, Orton, Orvin, Orwin, Oryon, Ossin, Parson, Person and Tyson▲.
 These names tend to be more commonly used than Orson.